Skip to content

 Educational Activities

-How to Build a Home Reading Corner That Kids Actually Use
+How to Build a Reading Corner Kids Actually Use (5 Design Secrets)

 Environment shapes behavior.
 A well-designed reading corner makes books the default rather than the exception in children's free time.
 Here's the research on print-rich environments and how to create one at any budget.